LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/studios/donuts/README.md

 ```

 Notice that the total price `$8.74999125` went way beyond 2 decimal places.
 Obviously it would be better to
 round that to $8.75.
-Later in this module and the next, you'll be introduced to the tools you need to do that sort of thing.
+Within the next week or two, you'll be introduced to the tools you need to do that sort of thing.
 But for now, don't worry about it.

 (Also, don't be concerned if your program gives an answer with a *slightly* different number of decimal places than the example program above.
 This is just a precision issue.)